Why You Should Avoid Buying Backlinks for Your Business

 2. You’re Building on Shaky Ground

 Sure, paid backlinks might give you a temporary rankings boost.
-But if your SEO strategy is built on shortcuts rather than substance, you’re just one algorithm update away from disappearing from the search results altogether.
+But if your SEO strategy is based on shortcuts rather than substance, you’re just one algorithm update away from disappearing from search results altogether.

 Fixing the damage from bad link-building often takes more time and budget than doing it right in the first place.